-The main issue for implementing context switching is to be able to save and restore all the processor registers.
+The main issue for implementing context switching is to be able to save and restore all processor registers.

-For many processors, these operations are automatically performed (totally or in part) during interrupts:
+Some processors automatically perform (totally or in part) this operation during interrupts:

-- When an interrupt routine is called: The current value of the registers is saved on the runtime stack of the interrupted task. - When an interrupt routine returns: The values extracted from the current stack are loaded into the processor registers.
+- When an interrupt routine is called: The current value of the registers (or some of them) is saved on the runtime stack of the interrupted task. - When an interrupt routine returns: The values extracted from the current stack are loaded into the processor registers.

-A simple solution (when allowed by the processor architecture) consists of performing context switching in an interrupt routine, the corresponding interrupt request being triggered by the scheduler.
+A simple solution (when allowed by the processor architecture) consists of implementing the scheduler inside an interrupt routine.